Coherence or phase balance of a laser beam

 In the natural sciences, coherence or coherent radiation refers to electromagnetic waves that have a fixed phase relationship in terms of their spatial and temporal propagation.
-In everyday life, this theoretical definition applies to the light beam generated by a laser source.
+In terms of how this relates to everyday life, this theoretical and somewhat cumbersome definition simply refers to the light beam generated by a laser source.

-Before a detailed explanation of coherence, we must take a look at the laser beam.
-“Light amplification by stimulated emission of radiation” (laser) is a collective term from physics.
-The term laser denotes both the physical effect, such as the light beam and the corresponding device (laser machine, laser source).
+To explain coherence more specifically, we need to first take a look at the laser beam itself.
+The “light amplification by stimulated emission of radiation” is a collective term from physics.
+The term laser represents both the physical effect, i.e. the light beam itself, and the corresponding laser device (laser machine, laser source).

 - Are electromagnetic waves